Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The red benign "Akimbo" Error will be patched next time Izy updates.

-There is another benign Error when Descent runs with Bait Bags.
+There is another benign Error when both the Descent and Bait Bags are enabled.
 It's harmless.

 There's a zillion Yellow Warnings... that's WalkerSim working as intended.
 It's fine, no issues.